vimeo/pentagon/README.md

 Google Secret Manager's API simply returns arbitrary bytes as the value of a secret, making no assumptions about its encoding.
 Kubernetes Secrets, on the other hand, can contain multiple key/value pairs.
 If you would like a single Google Secret Manager Secret to unwrap into multiple key/value pairs in the Kubernetes Secret, add `gsmEncoding: "json"` to the mapping value.
 Then store a JSON document in Google Secret Manager with JSON that will successfully unmarshal to a `map[string]any`.
 The key in that map will be used as the key of the Kubernetes Secret.
 If that value is a string or number, the value will be stored without any quoting.
 If the value is a JSON object or array it will be stored directly as the string serialization of that structure.

 In cases where `gsmEncoding` is not set to json, the key's value will default to the name of the secret (`secretName` in the mapping).
 If you would like to override this, set `gsmSecretKeyValue` to your preferred key.

+Also, Google Secret Manager Secrets have versions which can be specified in the configuration mapping's `Path`.
+If you do not specify a specific version (with the `/versions/...` suffix), `/versions/latest` will automatically be appended to the path.

 ## Return Values
 The application will return 0 on success (when all keys were copied/updated successfully).
 A complete list of all possible return values follows: